-The ginger-haired orang-utans are the ruling class of the ape world.
-Controlling both the legal system and the church, the power to do anything they have they like.
-Using the often-contradictory rules of their two institutions, they apply subtle pressures upon the other classes to keep them under control.
-The working class of ape society, gorillas form the backbone of the nation, occupying positions throughout the military as well as the service industry.
-"You know the saying, 'Human see, human do" The gorillas are typically unquestioning and, when hunting for humans, will relish the opportunity to act cruelly.
-In the formative years of ape civilisation they fought for power with the other classes but ultimately lost out.
-CHIMP Chimpanzees occupy the middle level between the ape classes.
+GORILLA The working class of ape society, gorillas form the backbone of the nation, occupying positions throughout the military as well "You know the saying, 'Human see, as the service industry.
+The gorillas are typically unquestioning and, when hunting for humans, will relish the opportunity to act cruelly.
+In the formative years of ape civilisation they fought for power with the other classes but ultimately lost out CHIMP Chimpanzees occupy the middle level between the ape classes.
 They have no real power but live privileged lives and are well educated.
-Many chimps work in scholarly positions across the sciences, in schools and hospitals.
+Many chimps work in scholarly positions across the sciences in schools and hospitals.
 They are mostly peaceful and their questioning nature sometimes lands them in trouble.
 HUMAN In the fictional future of Planet Of The Apes, humans have devolved to a primitive, instinctive state.
-They cannot speak and they roam the land freely, unclothed like animals, Apes hunt them for sport and capture them to be used as pets or experimented on in the interests of science.
+They they roam the land freely, unclothed like animals.
+Apes hunt them for sport and capture them as pets or experimented on in the of science